See how Frete cut frontend build time by 70%

 The skill is now available to invoke during your session.

-Builder discovers skills from three locations:
+Builder discovers skills from these locations:

 • .builder/skills/: primary location for skills